 Our favorite spots include Leme, Ipanema near Arpoador, and Praia Vermelha.

-Other dog park locations include Leblon, Copacabana and Barra.
+Other dog park locations in Rio de Janeiro include Leblon, Copacabana and Barra.

 3. Lagoa Rodrigo de Freitas

 Lagoa Rodrigo de Freitas is a lagoon located in the Zona Sul (South Zone) of Rio.
 It’s surrounded by several different neighborhoods, including Ipanema, Leblon, Gávea, Jardim Botânico, Copacabana, Botafogo and Humaitá.

 The lagoon has 2.4 million square meters of surface area, with 7.5 kilometers in paved bike paths (that’s more than 4.5 miles).
 There are also food kiosks, a baseball field and aquatic sports available.

 It’s also connected to the Atlantic Ocean, allowing sea water to flow through a canal along the edge of the Jardim de Alah park.

 It’s the perfect area to take a walk, go on a jog or do water activities, like rowing or kayaking with your dog.
 Its paths are full of pedestrians, dog walkers and cyclists, and there’s a great dog park (mentioned above).